What is the role of Continuous Integration in Agile?

 CI in Agile Development: Ways to Implement

-Agile and continuous integration have evolved over the years.
+Agile and continuous integration has evolved over the years.
 Advanced practices have been developed, however, you often may find software teams that implement CI in a custom way that suits their delivery environment best.

 Examples of how CI can be implemented